-After an early frost the day turned out to be warm and sunny.
+After an early frost, the day turned out to be warm and sunny.
 While Jamie and Ruth journeyed to the Cotswolds I took the dogs for a long walk until lunchtime.
 In the afternoon, the mutts satisfied themselves lying in the sun and watching me sow a variety of seeds into trays and then pot on some seedlings.
 We stopped briefly to watch the funeral of Prince Philip, but I don’t think they were that interested and wandered back into the garden to sniff the plants.
 A fine bit of British ceremony that Sue and I hadn’t intended to watch, but it is surprising how a bit of heat on a lazy afternoon can alter your mood.

-While Jamie and Ruth were having a picnic in Bourton-on -the- Water, Charlotte and family were enjoying the delights of Rothwell’s pop-up food market.
+While Jamie and Ruth were having a picnic in Bourton-on -the- Water, Charlotte and her family were enjoying the delights of Rothwell’s pop-up food market.

 Late in the evening Jamie and Ruth called into Willow Bank to pick up Jamie’s crash helmet in readiness for a speed test at Santa Pod Raceway the following morning.
-The mutts were pleased to see them, but didn’t seem too disappointed to be left behind when they left.
+The mutts were pleased to see them but didn’t seem too disappointed to be left behind when they left.

 17/04/21 UK Deaths: 10.
 Harborough Infected: 14.
 More than 9.9 million people in the UK have now received both doses of a COVID-19 vaccine, while nearly 33 million have had their first dose.
 India has recorded 150,000 Covid-19 cases a day for the past three weeks.

 The finale to Jamie’s ‘Super car’ weekend was a speed test at Santa Pod Raceway.
-After having the R8’s engine re-mapped a few weeks ago I wasn’t surprised to learn that of all the high performance cars taking the track, only a Mclaren beat 11.6 sec over the straight mile.
+After having the R8’s engine re-mapped a few weeks ago I wasn’t surprised to learn that of all the high-performance cars taking the track, only a Mclaren beat 11.6 sec over the straight mile.

-At a much slower pace, Sue rose at the crack of dawn and attended the first Car-boot of the year near Saddington.
+At a much slower pace, Sue rose at the crack of dawn and attended the first car-boot of the year near Saddington.
 I and the dogs chose to have a lie-in before taking a leisurely walk to Lubenham.